codeSunidhi/long_memory_ai/README.md

 I am training for a marathon in October.

 Stored Memory:

 User is training for a marathon in October.

-Later:
+Later...

+User:

 How should I structure my week?

-The assistant will recall marathon training context automatically.
+The assistant automatically recalls marathon training context.

 🔧 Customization

-You can modify:

 Variable	Purpose
 OLLAMA_MODEL	Change to another Ollama model
 EMBED_DIM	Change embedding vector size